toby-dixon/live-traffic-visualisation-concept/README.md

   traffic into the proxy).

 ## Endpoints

+- localhost:82/
+    - Visualisation of realtime requests.
+    - Duration of requests is accentuated to improve visibility.
+The value of this modifier is the constant `LOG_DURATION_MODIFIER` in [index.html](services/traffic-aggregation-server/static/index.html).
 - public.localhost
     - Publicly accessible service that communicates with private services
 - localhost:82/network_info
     - traffic aggregation server network info endpoint
-- localhost:82/access_logs
+- localhost:82/access_logs (WEBSOCKET)
     - Realtime updating access logs, formatting with network name, service from and service to